Prisjakt/feed-specification/docs/feeds/promotion/fields/promotion_id.md

 ### Don´t

-- Don’t reuse or recycle the same ID for different promotions
+- Don't reuse or recycle the same ID for different promotions
 - Avoid whitespaces